 Minimalist Design Complete Guide

-Like a lot of art and design, it can take a pretty keen eye to tell the difference between something that will just work and something that just does not.
+Like many art and design, it can take a keen eye to tell the difference between something that will just work and something that just does not.

-And it’s those things that just don’t work you want to avoid in your web design.
-If you’re working toward minimalism and you want your site to elicit an ooh from visitors instead of an eww, I’ve got you covered with a whole lot of what you should do (and a whole lot of what you shouldn’t).
+And those things just don’t work you want to avoid in your web design.
+If you’re working toward minimalism and want your site to elicit an ooh from visitors instead of an eww, I’ve got you covered with a lot of what you should do (and a lot of what you shouldn’t).

 Do: Use Color!

 Minimalist design is not, almost paradoxically, about having very little; it’s about maximizing very little.
-Your intent should be to make the most you can out of what little you’ve got.
+Your intent should be to make the most you can from what little you’ve got.

 That means when it comes to colors, you should…use color.
-Take a look at this example from Epoch Design: The use of color here is minimal, but the designer has maximized its use to make sure you see it.
+Look at this example from Epoch Design: The use of color here is minimal, but the designer has maximized its use to ensure you see it.

 On the other side of those delightful designs, minimalists harbor a lot of dark impulses to use all the colors, only replacing the cleanness of their designs with pretty much every shade on the spectrum.